Yehorf21/Potr_Pots_landing/README.md

 Overall, it was an enjoyable experience, and I'm looking forward to my next projects with React.js!

-# Demo Linka & GitHub
+# Demo Link & GitHub

 I wish you a pleasant experience visiting the landing: